 What Cut of Meat is Beef Tips?

-Since the beef is cooked slowly in the crock pot, you don’t have to use a tender cut of beef in this recipe.
+Since the beef is cooked slowly in the crock pot, you don’t have to use a tender cut of beef, like I do in my roast beef tenderloin.
 Typically, beef tips are made from sirloin, tenderloin, flank, or ribeye steak.

 Cooking steak in the slow cooker tenderizes it, so you can use tougher stew meat or brisket if that is what you have on hand, though, and know it will fall apart in your mouth.